 Surround yourself with happy and positive people.
 Watch a funny movie or TV show before you head out to go shopping.
 Smile at others.
 Give them your best love, even if you don’t know them.

 Seriously, get some fresh air.
 Grab an umbrella.
 Layer on the clothing.
 Wrap a scarf around your neck.
 Put on a hat.
+Go for a walk.
 Feel the wind in your face.
 Let the light of the sun (or the moon) shine upon you.

 Sometimes, it’s ok to run away – so run away for a few hours with a dear friend.
 Meet a girlfriend for coffee.
 Call a friend for a long (or quick) chat.
 Grab lunch with your sister.
 No one close by?
 Set up a virtual coffee date on Skype.